-Helleri Japanese Holly has dark green evergreen foliage on a plant with a round habit of growth.
+Sky Pencil Japanese Holly is primarily valued in the landscape or garden for its rigidly columnar form.
+It has dark green evergreen foliage.
 The small glossy oval leaves remain dark green throughout the winter.
 It produces black berries from mid fall to late winter.